MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/volume-activation/plan/plan-for-volume-activation/Step-2--Evaluate-Client-Connectivity.md

 If you have remote sites with infrequent contact to the central network, use MAK activation.
 Site B is an example of the MAK solution.

-If you have a site with a secure connection to the central network, you can use the Active Directory\-based Activation for clients running [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)] or [!INCLUDE[win8_client_2](includes/win8_client_2_md.md)] or newer operating systems, and use KMS hosts from the central network to activate all other clients.
+If you have a site with a secure connection to the central network, you can use the Active Directory\-based Activation for clients running  Windows Server 2012  or Windows 8 or newer operating systems, and use KMS hosts from the central network to activate all other clients.
 Site C is an example of this solution.

 > [!NOTE]
 > The firewall configuration on the host for RPC over TCP should allow inbound traffic on TCP port 1688.